minhealthnz/nzcovidtracer-docs/docs/functions/contact-alerts.md

  - by polling a public endpoint containing all active exposure events when the app returns to the foreground.

-If a matching GLN within the given time range is found on the device the user will see a notification message on their device.
+If a diary entry with a matching GLN within the time range is found on the device the user will see a notification message on their device.
 This matching process happens on the device, to preserve the user's privacy.

 ![Contact Alerts](../assets/uc3-contact-alerts.png)